 For the most freedom of movement, install a spinnaker crane on the masthead to move the halyard block even farther away from the forestay.

 The spinnaker halyard should be low-stretch and at least 2x the mast height, longer if your control lines run aft to the cockpit.
 For Summer Dance, I chose 60′ of 1/4″ New England Ropes Sta Set.
 It was when I added the spinnaker halyard that I was glad that I had the foresight to install triple deck organizers in my Lines led aft project.
-I had an unused sheave just waiting to be put to work and all I had to add was a cleat.
+I had an unused sheave just waiting to be put to work and all I had to add was a cleat at the cockpit bulkhead.

-Once you have a spinnaker halyard rigged to hoist the spinnaker, other than with the sheets, you don’t have a lot of control over the shape and height of the sail.
+Once you have a spinnaker halyard rigged to hoist the spinnaker, you don’t have a lot of control over the shape and height of the sail besides with the sheets.
 Unlike other headsails that work like an airplane wing and you want to trim flat and tight most of the time, a spinnaker works more like a parachute (they’re sometimes called chutes) and you want it to open full and round — more so when running dead downwind, less so when slightly reaching.
 You can’t do that well in all conditions when the tack or the head are in fixed positions.
 For the best control and performance, you want to be able to let the tack rise well up off the deck.

 Usually, a sailboat is rigged with a dedicated spinnaker tack line for this.
 But if you rig a proper headsail downhaul line, you can get double duty out of it.
 After you douse the jib in preparation for hoisting the spinnaker, detach the downhaul line from the jib and attach it to the tack of the spinnaker.
-(I typically don’t reave the downhaul line through the headsail hanks.
+(I typically don’t reave the downhaul line through the jib hanks as is sometimes recommended.
 If you do, you’ll want to unreave it to use it with the spinnaker).
 If you don’t have a headsail downhaul line, a headsail pendant helps but isn’t adjustable.

 For the best speed, adjust the spinnaker tack line (downhaul line) and the spinnaker sheet until you get the spinnaker as full and high as possible.